-3. Afterwards, choose Components from the left panel.
+3. Afterward, choose Components from the left panel.
 Then, click Customize next to Web Shield.

 Method 2: Correcting Date and Time-zone settings

-Date and Time-zone are exchanged with the web servers to make sure authentic users are going to surf their site.
-Since Date is supposed to be same for each user, they cross-check it with their database.
-In case of improper Date and Time settings, the SSL verification will fail and Err_SSL_Version_Or_Cipher_Mismatch error will occur.
+The web servers exchange date and time zones to ensure authentic users will surf their site.
+Since the Date is supposed to be the same for each user, they cross-check it with their database.
+In case of improper Date and Time settings, the SSL verification will fail, and an Err_SSL_Version_Or_Cipher_Mismatch error will occur.

-1. At first, type “Settings” in the Windows search bar to Open Settings.
+1. Initially, type “Settings” in the Windows search bar to Open Settings.

 2. Then select Time & Language from the menu.